fewlines-education/dev-bootcamp-exercises/03_backend_web_development_and_api/04_mongo_basics/01_play_with_shell/README.md

 For the following exercises, do not hesitate to play with [MongoDB shell](https://docs.mongodb.com/manual/tutorial/getting-started/) and then just copy/paste the command in the corresponding file.

-> ⚠️ Do not forget to `docker-compose up` before running the tests for this exercise.

 ## SPECS

 Write one command per file, and feel free to add variables when you need it.